 Your employer may have installed a Level 2 (220 volt) charging station(s) that will allow your vehicle to be fully charged in approximately 7 hours if your battery is completely empty.

 For charging stations on the go, the LEAF is equipped with an innovative EV-IT system that keeps the driver in the know by showing where nearby Level 2 and 3 charging stations are and their availability.

 Other ways to find charging stations

-- ChargePoint - The world's largest network of electric vehicle (EV) charging stations in the US, Europe, Australia.
+- ChargePoint (external link) - The world's largest network of electric vehicle (EV) charging stations in the US, Europe, Australia.

-- Alternative Fuels Data Center - Find alternative fueling stations near an address or ZIP code or along a route in the United States
+- Alternative Fuels Data Center (external link) - Find alternative fueling stations near an address or ZIP code or along a route in the United States

 Each group is allowed 40 free miles per month for personal use by primary and/or backup drivers.
 This mileage is automatically deducted during the monthly reporting process.
 Up to 250 miles per month above the allowable commute miles is available for personal use.
 Those miles must be paid for by the approved drivers who utilize them at the stated personal use rate from our current fare schedule.
 Drivers who use the LEAF for personal use will be required to keep a mileage log.